ruvnet/Prompt-Engine/README.md

 ## Copy and Paste the Prompt
 - [Prompt Engine v0.01](https://github.com/ruvnet/Prompt-Engine/blob/main/prompts/engine.toml)

+## What is the Prompt Engine System?
+The Prompt Engine System is a template-based framework designed to empower prompt engineers and programmers to create interactive prompts with ease.
+It offers a wide range of personalization options, commands, and features that allow users to create content tailored to their specific needs.

+The system is built around the concept of configuration files, supporting formats such as TOML (Tom's Obvious, Minimal Language), YAML (YAML Ain't Markup Language), and JSON (JavaScript Object Notation).
+These formats provide a human-readable and easy-to-understand structure for defining the behavior and characteristics of interactive prompts.
+With the Prompt Engine System, users can define everything from the complexity of content and interaction styles to the rules and commands that govern the prompt's behavior.
+By offering support for multiple configuration formats, the system ensures flexibility and adaptability to suit the preferences and requirements of different users.

 ## Purpose
 The primary purpose of Prompt Engine is to provide prompt engineers and programmers with a versatile and customizable template for creating interactive prompts that can be used in a wide range of applications, from chatbots and virtual assistants to educational platforms and customer support tools.
 The Prompt Engine is designed to be adaptable and extensible, allowing users to create dynamic and responsive interactions that can be easily configured to suit different use cases and contexts.